-Most mouse poisons you can purchase for your home use an anticoagulant formula to prevent the mouse’s blood from clotting.
+Most mouse poisons you can purchase for your home use an anticoagulant formula to prevent a mouse’s blood from clotting.
 This results in exposed mice bleeding internally until they die.

 Q. How long does it take for mice to die after eating poison?

-After ingesting a lethal dose of poison, a mouse may die anywhere from a few hours to one week, depending on the type of poison and the dosage that was consumed.
+After ingesting a lethal dose of poison, a mouse may die anywhere from a few hours to 1 week later, depending on the type of poison and the dosage that was consumed.

 Q. Is mouse poison toxic to humans?